(Disclosure: Some of the links below may be affiliate links)

-Last week, we went to Orléans in France.
+In 2018, we went to Orléans in France.
 I went there to present a paper for some work that I did at my previous company.
-The presentation was 5 days, but the first day was only starting late in the night.
-Friday was finished in the morning.
+The presentation was five days, but the first day was only starting late in the night.
+We finished on Friday in the morning.
 And Thursday was social tours by the conference.
 So we had quite some time for us.
-That’s why Mrs The Poor Swiss decided to come around as a small vacation.
+That is why Mrs. The Poor Swiss decided to come along as a short vacation.

-All around, it was a great trip in a really beautiful city.
+All around, it was a great trip in a wonderful city.
 We had a great time.
-I wanted to share this travel for you.
-And also share some of the pictures we took 🙂
+I wanted to share this travel with you.
+And also share some of the pictures we took!

-We were really impressed by this city.
-It’s a really nice city, packed with history.
+We were impressed by this city.
+It is a really lovely city, packed with history.
 It is not very big, but there are many things to see and do.
-The streets are very clean.
-We’ve been to Paris last year.
+The streets are immaculate.
+We were to Paris last year.
 And honestly, Orléans is nicer than Paris.
-It’s much cleaner and less packed.
+It is much cleaner and less packed.
 And the prices are better.
-And since there is much fewer people in the city, you never have to wait to do something.
+And since there are fewer people in the city than in Paris, you never have to wait to do something.

-Although I was not free every day due to conference, we tried to visit as many things as possible.
+Although I was not free every day due to the conference, we tried to visit as many things as possible.
 And we did many pictures.
-I’m not going to share every picture.
+I will not share every picture.
 There are too many of them.
-But I’m going to share the best ones 😉
+But I will share the best ones!

-The main travel for me was the Cathedral Sainte Croix (Holy Cross Cathedral).
-It is really outstanding.
-It’s a beautiful gothic church from 1278.
-It has nothing to envy to the more famous Cathedral of Paris.
+The main travel spot for me was the Cathedral Sainte Croix (Holy Cross Cathedral).
+It is outstanding.
+It is a beautiful gothic church from 1278.
+It has nothing to envy the more famous Cathedral Notre Dame de Paris.

-This is also great from the inside with beautiful statues, stained glasses and small chapels.
+It is also great from the inside, with beautiful statues, stained glasses, and multiple small chapels.

 Another that is also great is the ancient part of the city.
-It’s kept in an awesome state.
-It’s clean and beautiful.
-And it’s really big.
-It’s also packed with nice restaurants.
+It is kept in an awesome state.
+It is clean and beautiful.
+And it is huge.
+It is also packed with nice restaurants.

 From Orléans, we also went to its Floral Parc.
-It’s quite close, you can reach it with the tramway.
-It’s a very large parc with many trees and flowers.
-There is also a small parc with animals and a special part with butterflies.
-It’s quite worth it and very fair price.
+It is quite close.
+You can reach it by tramway.
+It is a huge park with many trees and flowers.
+There is also a small park with animals and a special part with butterflies.
+It is entirely worth it and a very fair price.

 The Loire River